 - FAS+ fee-paying students

-- Insurance for international visitors, incoming interns and others
+- Insurance for international visitors, incoming trainees and others

 - Personal injury insurance for all students at LU, in Sweden.

-- The faculty assesses whether an incoming or outgoing student/intern meets the criteria for being covered by an insurance policy and administrates the insurance (informs, issues certificate and files claims).
+- The faculty assesses whether an incoming or outgoing student/trainee meets the criteria for being covered by an insurance policy and administrates the insurance (informs, issues certificate and files claims).

 - The student insurance advisor at External Relations provides advice, training and assistance for difficult cases if the faculty needs support.

 Students who are to travel abroad for exchange studies, traineeships or field studies are covered by the collective insurance policy Student OUT on the following conditions: